 J. Tormey III, PLLC.

-This article is not intended to, and does not constitute, legal advice with respect to your particular situation and fact pattern.
+This article is not intended to constitute, and does not constitute, legal advice with respect to your particular situation and fact pattern.
 Do secure counsel promptly, if you see any legal issue looming on the horizon which may affect your career or your rights.
 What applies in one context, may not apply to the next one.
 Make sure that you seek individualized legal advice as to any important matter pertaining to your career or your rights generally.

 Part I of this article discussed how phrases like the “digital right” or “electronic right” should not be assumed to be self-defining, even by and between publishing lawyers and entertainment attorneys, and how it is incumbent upon authors to reserve needed rights like the digital right or the electronic right to themselves in the context of a publishing deal.
 Next up, this Part II examines concepts such as the digital right or electronic right from the perspective of the publishing lawyer and entertainment attorney, and the standpoint of fairness - who between author and publisher should in fact hold on to the digital right and electronic right, once and assuming that they are first properly defined?